lhcb/starterkit-lessons/06-loki-functors.md

 in_range(1860, CHILD(MM, 1), 1870)(cand)
 ```

-On the other, they can be used directly inside our `DaVinci` jobs to store specific bits of information in our ntuples without the need for a complicated C++-based algorithms;
+Additionally, LoKi functors can be used directly inside our `DaVinci` jobs to store specific bits of information in our ntuples without the need for a complicated C++-based algorithms;
 this second option will be discussed in the [TupleTools and branches lesson](12-add-tupletools.html).

 > ## Debugging LoKi functors {.callout}